-The North Star is a 1943 Hollywood war movie, directed by Lewis Milestone, produced by Samuel Goldwyn, and written by Lillian Hellman.
-The movie is a rare example of American propaganda on behalf of the Soviet war effort, and the story is set in the then Soviet Republic of Ukraine, during the summer of 1941.
+The North Star is a 1943 Hollywood war drama film, directed by Lewis Milestone, produced by Samuel Goldwyn, and written by Lillian Hellman.
+The film is a rare example of American propaganda on behalf of the Soviet war effort during World War II, and the story is set in the then-Soviet Republic of Ukraine during the summer of 1941.
 As expected, it doesn't end well for all involved.

 Tropes to be found in this movie: